 We enjoyed celebrating our 100th birthday with the entire community in 2019.
 Honoring our past, but looking ahead to our second century of service, we're learning and evolving to better support our vision for Winston-Salem to become a generous and trusting community where everyone is thriving.

-Our 100th birthday was officially celebrated on October 14, 2019, so you will continue to see our “100” logo used until we turn 101 in October 2020!
 On behalf of our entire staff and board, thank you for your many contributions to the Foundation and to our community during our special 2019 centennial year.

 On May 1, we welcomed an enthusiastic crowd of 1,250 community members to the Benton Convention Center for the Foundation's 2019 Centennial Community Luncheon.